Best Options Trading Platforms/Brokers Compared & Reviewed

 You can trade options on most large-cap shares listed on the London Stock Exchange.
 The smaller the market cap of a listed company, the less likely there will be liquidity or a market maker making prices for smaller-cap shares.

-Saxo Markets is the best options broker for trading index options in the UK as based on our matrix, they offer more index options trading types than any other broker including DMA index options and CFD options on indices.
+Saxo Markets is the best options broker for trading index options in the UK.
+Based on Good Money Guide’s matrix, they offer more index options trading types than any other broker including DMA index options and CFD options on indices.

 What Is The Best Platform For Forex Options Trading?